MariemAB1992/Connect-to-SQL-Server-From-R/README.md

-# Connect to SQL Server From R
+# Connect to SQL Server From R (windows)

 wi will just demonstrate how to connect to SQL Server from R and execute a simple query.

+first we will create a data source (DSN) in windows

 To Connect to SQL Server, you need to know 3 bits of information even before you start.